 A runny, translucent oil devoid of the waxes or undesirable compounds from the original plant.
 Distillate is desirable due to its potency and versatility.
 It can be used to dab, vaporize, and mix in as an ingredient in edibles, topicals, and other products.
-Distillate concentrates are achieved through an extensive refinement process that separates compounds from cannabis plant matter.
+Distillate concentrates are achieved through an extensive distillation process that separates compounds from cannabis plant matter.

 What is distillate?

 Distillate is the base ingredient of most edibles and vape cartridges, and typically lacks any flavor, taste, or aroma.
 It's a potent cannabis oil that can be used on its own or infused in other cannabis products or goods.
 The most common forms of distillate on the market are THC oil and cannabidiol (CBD) oil.
 The name of the oil indicates the most prominent cannabinoid.
 In the case of CBD oil, CBD would be the most prominent cannabinoid.
 The name distillate refers to the cannabis purification process that removes and separates the cannabinoids, such as THC or CBD, into unique products.

 Distillate is extremely potent, though it lacks the terpenes, or naturally occurring flavors and aromas, of the cannabis plant.
 One benefit of having the natural terpenes removed is being able to have complete control over the final product's taste and smell.
 A drawback of removing terpenes is that without them, the final product may lack the therapeutic benefits commonly attributed to the entourage effect.
 Adding terpenes to distillate later in the process is possible, and many manufacturers do this, though it's been theorized that any medicinal advantages are reduced by their initial removal.